integrativemodeling/40s-eif1-eif3/README.md

-Eukaryotic translation initiation requires the recruit ment of the large, multiprotein eIF3 complex to the 40S ribosomal subunit.
+Eukaryotic translation initiation requires the recruitment of the large, multiprotein eIF3 complex to the 40S ribosomal subunit.
 Using X-ray structures of all major components of the minimal, six-subunit _Saccharomyces cerevisiae_ eIF3 core, together with cross-linking